California Psalms

 8 You tell of this

-as no more than waves sweeping from the ocean —
+as no more than the waves, booming acoustics of the ocean —

 no more!

-9 Then what can I call a true colossus
+9 Then what am I supposed to call truly colossal

 when as little as waves in the ocean stands my hair on end